Skip to main content

 $ kubectl delete upgrade.harvesterhci.io/hvst-upgrade-9gmg2 -n harvester-system

-We have designed and implemented a mechanism to automatically collect all the upgrade-related logs and display the upgrade procedure.
+Harvester automatically collects all the upgrade-related logs and display the upgrade procedure.
 By default, this is enabled.
 You can also choose to opt out of such behavior.

 The &quot;Enable Logging&quot; checkbox on the upgrade confirmation dialog